Diving and the Atolls

 The atolls are the epitome of the Belize diving experience.
 They are far from shore and are basically wilderness existing in pristine conditions.
 They are immense; each is about the size of Grand Cayman.
 Being farther from land, they lie within the clearest waters.

 Inside the Lighthouse Reef Atoll is the Blue Hole, one of the finest dive sites in this Hemisphere.
 The Blue Hole is 1,000 feet wide by 440 feet deep and just eight miles from Long Caye.
 It is the largest ocean sinkhole in the world and the only one of its kind that can be clearly seen from outer space.
-To the left and below are some pictures of the Blue Hole.
+To the left and below are pictures of the Blue Hole.

 The Lighthouse Reef Atoll is Belize's dive paradise.
 It offers some of the finest and most diverse marine life in the world.
 It is the outermost of the three atolls lying 45 miles east of Belize City.
 Approximately three miles east of Long Caye, set at the southern end of Lighthouse Reef, is the famous island known as Half Moon Caye.
 This Belize Natural Monument is preserved and protected by the Belize Audubon Society.
 It serves as a home to the Red-Footed Booby Bird.
 Half Moon Caye also has a 24-hour a day manned lighthouse.